MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 :::image type="content" source="media/monitor-batching-ingestion/blobs-received-and-processed-by-component-type-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing charts of blobs processed and blobs received from the github database aggregated by sum and split by component type.":::

 * Comparing the charts, notice that the number of blobs received by each component closely matches the number of blobs that were processed by each component.
-This indicates that no blobs were dropped during ingestion.
+This comparision indicates that no blobs were dropped during ingestion.

 ### Blobs Dropped

 To determine conclusively that no blobs were dropped during ingestion, you should analyze the **Blobs Dropped** metric.
 This metric shows how many blobs were dropped during ingestion and helps you detect whether there is a problem in processing at a specific ingestion component.
-For each dropped blob you will also get an **Ingestion Result** metric with more information about the reason for failure.
+For each dropped blob, you will also get an **Ingestion Result** metric with more information about the reason for failure.

 ## View the ingestion latency

-The metrics **Stage Latency** and **Discovery Latency** monitor latency in the ingestion process and tell you whether any long latency is occurring in ADX or before data arrives to ADX for ingestion.
+The metrics **Stage Latency** and **Discovery Latency** monitor latency in the ingestion process and tell you whether any long latency is occurring in Azure Data Explorer or before data arrives to Azure Data Explorer for ingestion.

-* **Stage Latency** indicates the time span from when a message is discovered by ADX until its content is received by an ingestion component for processing.
+* **Stage Latency** indicates the time span from when a message is discovered by Azure Data Explorer until its content is received by an ingestion component for processing.
 * **Discovery Latency** is used for ingestion pipelines with data connections (such as Event Hub, IoT Hub, and Event Grid).
-This metric gives information about the time span from data enqueue until discovery by ADX data connections.
-This time span is upstream to ADX, so it is not included in the **Stage Latency** metric that only measures the latency in ADX.
+This metric gives information about the time span from data enqueue until discovery by Azure Data Explorer data connections.
+This time span is upstream to Azure Data Explorer, so it is not included in the **Stage Latency** metric that only measures the latency in Azure Data Explorer.

 > [!NOTE]
 > According to the default [batching policy](kusto/management/batchingpolicy.md), the default batching time is 5 minutes.
 Therefore, the expected latency is at least 5 minutes when using the default batching policy.

-When you see a long latency until data is ready for query, analyzing **Stage Latency** and **Discovery Latency** can help you understand whether the long latency is due to long latency in ADX, or is upstream to ADX.
+When you see a long latency until data is ready for query, analyzing **Stage Latency** and **Discovery Latency** can help you understand whether the long latency is because of long latency in Azure Data Explorer, or is upstream to Azure Data Explorer.
 You can also detect the specific component responsible for the long latency.

 ### Stage Latency

+For an explanation of each stage, see [Batching stages](#batching-stages).
 Let's first look at the stage latency of our batching ingestion:

 1. In the **Metrics** pane in Azure Monitor, select **Add Metric**.